Ephemera-Ouyang/BEMAP/README.md

 BEMAP
 =====
-a Benchmark Methodology for Android Smart Phone Processors.
+A Benchmark Methodology for Android Smart Phone Processors.
 ---